ong8181/random-codes/02_RegularizedSmap/README.md

 Here are descriptions of some important parameters:
 - block_time: Dataframe or matrix.
-- method: Specify method to make predictions (currently only "s-map" can be used).
+- method: Specify method to make predictions (currently only "s-map" is valid).
 - theta: Nonlinearity parameter for S-map.
 - regularized: Specify whether regularized or standard S-map is used.
 - lambda: Tuning parameter for regularization.
 If lambda = 0, there will be no regularization.